Fill out this online form or call our COVID hotline at (269) 789-7614 to schedule your COVID vaccine!

 Jack is the CEO of Michigan Kitchen Distributors in Marshall and has been involved with the family owned business since 1985.
 Prior to working at Michigan Kitchen Distributors, Jack worked as the supervisor of the paint division for GM Cadillac.
-Along with being the chair of the Oaklawn Hospital board of directors, he is also serving as a community board member for Chemical Bank.
+Along with being the chair of the Oaklawn Hospital board of directors, he is also serving as a community board member for Chemical Bank/TCF Bank.
 Jack is very active in the Marshall Community where he has lived his entire life.
 His commitment to Marshall has been demonstrated over the years as he has served in several other community organizations such as the Marshall Rotary Club, the Marshall Manufacturer’s Association, and the Marshall Chamber of Commerce.
 Jack received a marketing degree from Michigan State University in June of 1983.

 Catherine earned her Bachelor of Arts Degree from the University of Michigan in 1989 with a concentration in economics.
-Catherine has been in banking since 1991, and at Chemical Bank in Marshall since February, 2009.
+Catherine has been in banking since 1991, and at TCF Bank (formerly known as Chemical Bank) in Marshall since February, 2009.
 Her current position at Chemical Bank requires her to analyze complex financial reports to determine potential risk and ability to repay, and to make loan decisions based upon that data.
 Volunteerism is one of her core values, and she has held various positions in the community.
 In addition to her role as Secretary/Treasurer of the Oaklawn Board of Directors she is the Treasurer of the Homer Community Schools Board of Education, Board Member of the Kellogg Community College Foundation, Co-Chair of the Marshall United Way Campaign, Chair of Marshall’s LDFA/DDA Board of Directors, Treasurer of the Marshall Manufacturer’s Association, and a member of the Exchange Club of Marshall.

 Dr. Davis has been Superintendent of Marshall Public Schools since July 2009.
 He served as superintendent of Athens Area Schools from 2003-2009.
 From 2000-2003 Dr. Davis served as Consultant for Wayne County Dept. of Community Justice and as VP and COO of Starfish Family Services of Wayne County.
 He was a consultant to the Ministry of Social Affairs in Denmark regarding CQI for social services.
 Dr. Davis was a member of the staff of Starr Commonwealth from 1979-2000, serving as Residential Care Educator 1979-1984, Community-Based Program Director 1988-1997, and Director of Research and Evaluation 1997-2000.
 He most recently served on Governor Snyder’s 21st Century Education Commission; the commission focused on long-term improvements to enhance student achievement and better prepare students for a global economy.
 Dr. Davis attended Wittenburg University where he earned a Bachelors in Psychology and Philosophy.
 He also attended Oakland University where he attained a Masters degree in Agency Counseling.
 In addition, he earned his Doctorate in Education Programs in Child, Youth, and Family Studies from Nova Southeastern University.